Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Related Work

 \subsection{Diabetic Retinopathy Grading}

-The traditional automatically DR grading methods are based on hand-crafted features.
-They utilized retinopathic manifestations including exudates, hemorrhages, hemes and microaneurysms as well as normal retina components such as blood vessels and optic discs.
-Silberman \etal \cite{silberman2010case} extract SIFT features from input images.
-Afterwards, it trains a support vector machine (SVM) classifier to recognize the exudates in the retinal image and predicts different stages of DR depending on the result.
-Akram \etal \cite{akram2014detection} uses filter banks and a hybrid classifier, which is consist of m-Mediods based model and Gaussian mixture model, to realize lesion detection for grading of DR. Kumar \etal \cite{kumar2017kernel} extends the multivariate generalized-Gaussian distribution to a reproducing kernel Hilbert space to generate a kernel generalized-Gaussian mixture model (KGGMM) for robust statistical learning.
+Traditional automatic DR grading methods are based on handcrafted features.
+They utilize retinopathic manifestations, including exudates, hemorrhages, and microaneurysms, as well as normal retina components such as blood vessels and optic discs.
+Silberman \etal~\cite{silberman2010case} extracted scale-invariant feature transform (SIFT) features from input images.
+Then, they trained a support vector machine (SVM) classifier to recognize the exudates in the retinal image and predict different stages of DR depending on the result.
+Akram \etal~\cite{akram2014detection} used filter banks and a hybrid classifier, which consists of an m-Mediods based model and Gaussian mixture model, to achieve lesion detection for grading DR. Kumar \etal~\cite{kumar2017kernel} extended the multivariate generalized-Gaussian distribution to a reproducing kernel Hilbert space to generate a kernel generalized-Gaussian mixture model (KGGMM) for robust statistical learning.

+In the past few years, many researchers have addressed this problem with the help of DNNs.

+Yang \etal~\cite{yang2017lesion} utilized the annotations of location information, for example, microaneurysms, to design a two-stage DNN network for joint lesion detection and DR grading.